 To learn about more apps that help Autistic and nonverbal children, please watch Lauren's video below!

 In my last blog post, I talked about the process of deciding if a student needs assistive technology and how to choose what assistive technology device to use.
 In this blog post, I'm going to talk about how educators can assess the AT tools that they have decided to implement to help a child succeed in the classroom.
+The purpose of this blog is so that educators understand the importance of assessing any AT device they have chosen for a student and also understand the importance of finding out how the student feels about the device.

 FREE Assessment Tools: